canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 1. The Ubuntu Advantage for Infrastructure, Virtual services match those of the applicable Ubuntu Advantage for Infrastructure offering, subject to the exceptions listed below.
 2. The Ubuntu Advantage Infrastructure, Virtual services are provided for Ubuntu Server when installed and running as a guest in a virtualised environment either (1) in an Ubuntu Certified Public Cloud partner’s environment, or (2) on a physical host, provided the guest is running on a Covered Hypervisor.
 3. Note: Only underlying technology is listed.
 These can be provided via a cloud like OpenStack.
 If hypervisor vendor provides a specific list of supported Ubuntu versions only those will be eligible for Ubuntu Advantage for Infrastructure, Virtual service.
-4. Certified Public Cloud partners can be found in the Ubuntu partner listing: [https://www.ubuntu.com/public-cloud](https://www.google.com/url?q=https://www.ubuntu.com/public-cloud&sa=D&ust=1556713749234000)
+4. Certified Public Cloud partners can be found in the Ubuntu partner listing: [https://www.ubuntu.com/public-cloud](https://www.ubuntu.com/public-cloud)
 5. Kubernetes support is included as per definitions in the application section of Ubuntu Advantage for Infrastructure above.
 6. The Ubuntu Advantage for Infrastructure, Virtual service does not provide:
   1. Hypervisor support.
   2. OpenStack support.
   3. MAAS support.
   4. Providing native images for a chosen hypervisor.
-  5. Additionalexclusions match those of the applicable Ubuntu Advantage for Infrastructure service offering.
+  5. Additional exclusions match those of the applicable Ubuntu Advantage for Infrastructure service offering.

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>